Skip to main content

 See our page on claiming compensation.

-Note: You do not have to agree to move out before the end of your fixed term.
+Note: You do not have to agree to move out before the end of your fixed-term rooming house agreement.

-See the information on this page about notice if the landlord wants you to move out.
+See the information on this page about receiving notice if the rooming house operator wants you to move out.

-Report operator if they did not tell you of plans to sell
+Report the rooming house operator if they did not tell you of plans to sell

-If they did not, and you are then told the home has been sold, or is about to be sold, the rooming house operator has committed an offence under Victorian rental laws.
+If they did not tell you, and you are then told the home has been sold or is about to be sold after you sign, the rooming house operator has committed an offence under Victorian rental laws.

 Note: Consumer Affairs Victoria does not pay compensation to renters.